|Nutrition Facts (per serving)|

 |Total Carbohydrate 36g||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These cherry turnovers melt in your mouth!
 This recipe can't really get any easier, you can use pre-made puff pastry and canned cherry pie filling.
 Of course you could get really crazy and try making the puff pastry and the cherry pie filling from scratch.
 But, for those less ambitious days, this recipe is super simple and tastes like it's totally made from scratch.

 You could also make these pastries open faced, like my blueberry cream cheese danish recipe.
-It's an even simpler twist on the classic pastry!
+It's an even simpler twist on the classic pastry.
 These are perfect for making ahead of time.
 They reheat nicely in the oven.
-Just pop them in a four hundred degree oven for about 5 minutes, and you've got beautiful, warm pastries!
+Just pop them in an oven set to 400 F for about 5 minutes, and you've got beautiful, warm pastries.
 They are also great for breakfast on the go.
-They are handheld and compact, so you can grab them as you are headed out the door in the morning!
+They are handheld and compact, so you can grab them as you are headed out the door in the morning.

 - 1 package of puff pastry (thawed to room temperature)